manselmi/notes/docs/backup.md

     1. the "login" keychain [automatically unlocks upon login][1] and has been [configured to remain unlocked while logged in][2].

-    This allows the 1Password service account token to be loaded from the "login" keychain with no user interaction required.
+    This allows the 1Password Connect token to be loaded from the "login" keychain with no user interaction required.

     !["login" keychain settings](/assets/backup/login-keychain-settings.png)